codlark/cls/docs/Layout-and-Elements.md

 These properties are common to all elements.
 With the exception of the `type` property, these are all optional.
 Below the value name is in `ALL CAPS`.

  * `type: TYPE` - the type of the element.
-This is the only element property that does not evaluate briks. `TYPE` can be one of
+This is the only element property that is not evaluated for briks. `TYPE` can be one of
  * * `label` - a text label or box
  * * `image` - an external image
  * * `rect` - a rectangle with optional corner rounding